-CRT HRS:03 LEC HRS:02 LAB HRS:03 This course is a review of control structures and data types with emphasis on structured data types.
-This course applies the objectoriented programming paradigm, focusing on the definition and use of classes along with the fundamentals of object-oriented design.
-It includes basic analysis of algorithms, searching and sorting techniques, and an introduction to software engineering.
+CRT HRS:03 LEC HRS:02 LAB HRS:03 This course focuses on the objectoriented programming paradigm, emphasizing the definition and use of classes along with fundamentals of object-oriented design.
+The course includes basic analysis of algorithms, searching and sorting techniques, and an introduction to software engineering processes.
+Students will apply techniques for testing and debugging software.
+Prerequisite: COSC 1436 with a grade of "C" or better.

-♦ COSC 1430 Computer Programming
+◆COSC 1430 Computer Programming

 CRT HRS:04 LEC HRS:03 LAB HRS:02 This course is an introduction to computer programming using Visual Basic .Net.
 Emphasis is placed on structured design, graphical user interfacing, and documentation.
-It includes coverage of language syntax, processing, elementary file processing and the access. manipulation and use of databases by Visual Basic .Net designed applications.
+It includes coverage of language syntax, processing, elementary file processing and the access, manipulation and use of databases by Visual Basic .Net designed applications.

+Prerequisite: COSC 1301 with a grade of "C" or better or BCIS 1305 with a grade of "C" or better.
 Recommended: COSC 1315 with a grade of "C" or better.

-♦ COSC 1436 Programming Fundamentals I
+◆COSC 1436 Programming Fundamentals I